danbarto/collimatorsim/README.md

 collimatorsim
 =============

 A piece of software for additional functionality of the SixTrack software package.
-Developed for the feasibility study for the HP-PS (high power proton synchrotron) at CERN.
+Developed for the feasibility study of the HP-PS (high power proton synchrotron) at CERN.